 The course focuses not only on academic-oriented subjects but courses like photography, performing arts, film, etc. are also given importance.
 In the next section, I will take you through the various universities in India that provide Liberal Arts courses, as well as certain important details you will need to pursue the course.

-Universities Providing Liberal Arts Education in India
+Liberal Arts Colleges in India

 1. Ashoka University